CodeYourFuture/syllabus/docs/react/prep.md

 node -v
 ```

+Running this command should print out a version number.
 If this does not work, you should [install Node](https://nodejs.org/en/download/).

 ## Create React App